-- 1 - Knowledge: You can recall or recognize information and ideas in the approximate form in which they were presented.
+- Level 1 - Knowledge: You can recall or recognize information and ideas in the approximate form in which they were presented.

-- 4 - Analysis: You can draw connections among ideas as well as break information into parts by identifying motives or causes.
+- Level 4 - Analysis: You can draw connections among ideas as well as break information into parts by identifying motives or causes.

-- 5 - Synthesis: You can combine previously learned concepts and ideas in a new way that was not presented to you.
+- Level 5 - Synthesis: You can combine previously learned concepts and ideas in a new way that was not presented to you.

 Reading Level Statistics gives you an average of the reading level for correct and incorrect answers.
 In the example above, the items answered correctly averaged a bit over a 9th-grade reading level.
 The items that were incorrectly answered averaged to a little over a 10th-grade reading level.

-We use the Nedelsky method for determining the cut score of questions.
+In EMSTesting and Platinum Tests we use the Nedelsky method for determining the cut score of questions.
 This primarily looks at the number of reasonable distractors contained in the question that the average student may be tempted to select.
 The higher the cut score of the question, the lower the difficulty.

 - .60 Cut Score indicates a question with a correct answer, 1 good distractor, and 2 poor distractors.